kjicodes/climotion-frontend/README.md

 # Climotion Frontend

-React frontend for Climotion — a weather-aware workout planner.
+React frontend for Climotion.
+A weather-aware workout planner.
 Search by city to get current conditions and an indoor/outdoor workout recommendation.
 Currently in development.

 **Backend repo:** [climotion](https://github.com/kjicodes/climotion)